db47h/ragel/README.md

 ## Implementation

-The `Scanner` type provides all the functionality needed to read data from an io.Reader, buffering, token position tracking (line and column) and error handling.
+This package all the functionality needed to read data from an io.Reader, buffering, token position tracking (line and column) and error handling.

-The scanner reads input data in 32KiB chunks (the default buffer size), then tokenizes the whole buffer and pushes the tokens found in a FIFO queue.
+The scanner reads input data in 32KiB chunks (the default buffer size), then tokenizes the whole buffer and pushes tokens in a FIFO queue.

 Note that this limits the size of the largest possible token to about 32767 bytes (and any token longer than this will not necessarily cause an error).

-An alternative to using a queue would be to run the scanning loop in a goroutine and use a channel to emit tokens (like text/template/parse in Go's standard library).
-This approach is however slower than using a queue by an order of magnitude.
+An alternative to using a queue would be to run the scanning loop in a goroutine and use a channel to emit tokens -- like text/template/parse in Go's standard library.
+This approach is however slower than using a queue by an order of magnitude (channels are great, just not here).

 Error handling is done by returning a `ragel.Error` token.
 This can happen in 3 cases: an IO error while reading from the input reader, the input buffer gets